EiffelWebFramework/ewf_examples/workbook/handling_request/headers.md

 #Handling Requests: Headers

 ##### Introduction
-- The [HTTP request header fields (also known as "headers")](https://httpwg.github.io/specs/rfc7231.html#request.header.fields) are set by the browser and sent in the header of the http request text (see http protocol), as opposed to form or query parameters [Form Data]().
+- The [HTTP request header fields (also known as "headers")](https://httpwg.github.io/specs/rfc7231.html#request.header.fields) are set by the client (usually web browser) and sent in the header of the http request text (see http protocol), as opposed to form or query parameters [Form Data]().
 - Query parameters are encoded in the URL [GET requests](https://httpwg.github.io/specs/rfc7230.html#http.message).
 - Form parameters are encoded in the request message for [POST/PUT requests.](https://httpwg.github.io/specs/rfc7230.html#http.message).

-A request usually include the header [Accept, Accept-Encoding, Connection, Cookie, Host, Referer, and User-Agent](https://httpwg.github.io/specs/rfc7231.html#request.header) fields, defining important information about how the server should process the request.
-But then, the server needs to read the request header fields to use this information.
+A request usually includes the header fields [Accept, Accept-Encoding, Connection, Cookie, Host, Referer, and User-Agent](https://httpwg.github.io/specs/rfc7231.html#request.header), defining important information about how the server should process the request.
+And then, the server needs to read the request header fields to use those informations.

 ##### Table of Contents
 - [Reading HTTP Header fields](#read_header)